 At first, cookies might sound like an odd centerpiece to world-class networking.
 But they serve as a metaphor.
 Take, for instance, the attendance of Seth Godin.

-When I asked Brian Dean, the world’s foremost expert on search-engine optimization, why he’d made the trip from Berlin, his answer echoed the same sentiments: “Was flying 3,965 miles worth it?
+When I asked Brian Dean, a search-engine optimization entrepreneur, why he’d made the trip from Berlin, his answer echoed the same sentiments: “Was flying 3,965 miles worth it?
 Definitely.
 Do these folks know more people than the average Joe?
 Probably.
 But that’s not why I wanted to meet them.
 I didn’t fly all that way to meet person X because she knows person Y. Instead, I traveled halfway across the world to rub elbows with funny, smart and positive people themselves.”

 The temptation in networking is to constantly trade up the chain, to let our egos taint and eventually spoil what would otherwise be a healthy relationship.
 One eye on the person in front of us, the other runs ahead to who they know and what they can do.
 Such an attitude not only ruins one-on-one relationships, but also any chance of who might come next.